ssc679452/0xJAX-Security/docs/Ochima.md

 ## Phase 1: Reconnaissance

 To begin, we spawn in the machine and wait for it to assign an IP address.
-In this case, it appears we will be attacking `192.168.171.32`
+In this case, it appears we will be attacking `192.168.171.32` (Note: I came back to this machine, so later in the writeup you will also see the victim host as `192.168.114.32`)

 ![Offsec GUI](assets/Ochima/enum-1.png)